 QA led by teaching and learning Team, SLT and Subject Leaders to provide developmental feedback, identify training needs and to share best practice.
 DFE guidance on Teacher Standards states that 'Systems of appraisal and monitoring of teaching are necessary and can help to determine starting points for professional development'.
 Collected teacher efficacy is highlighted by Hattie (2016) as the most effective influence on student achievement (+1.57) and therefore supports strategy of sharing good practice.
 1, 3 and 8 Develop good student feedback We want to invest in longer-term change, which will help all pupils.
 Many different evidence sources (including John Hattie's Visible Learning and the EEF Toolkit) suggest high quality feedback is an effective way to improve attainment (+ 8 months), and it is suitable as an approach that we can embed across the school.
 Particular focus on responding to marking from Examinations to build resilience in this group.
-1 and 3 Removing some of the barriers to learning will improve the behaviour of these students and their engagement/learning in lessons Maslow's Hierarchy of School Needs Self-Actualization Student Is Available to Learn Positive Classroom Culture Present (positive feedback, time for reflection, encouragement to take risks) Belonging Forming Relationships (advisory, adult role models, friendship groups, per relationships) Safety Safety Cloar school/ class routines, access to counselors/nurse, ok to take risks) Basic Needs Are Net (east breakfast, has clean clothing, safe place to go home, able to steep) Seguditus / Steve Cuditus 1, 4 and 7
+1 and 3 Removing some of the barriers to learning will improve the behaviour of these students and their engagement/learning in lessons Self-Actualization Student Is Available to Learn Positive Classroom Culture Present (positive feedback, time for reflection, encouragement to take risks) Belonging Forming Relationships (advisory, adult role models, friendship groups, per relationships) Safety Embional and Physical Safety (clear school/ class routines, access to counselors/nurse, ok to take risks) Basic Neede Are Net (austs breakfast, has clean clothing, safe place to go home, able to sleep) Sepuditus / Steve Cuditus 1, 4 and 7